Julia E. Szymczak, PhD

 She serves as the Associate Director for Social Science Methods in Healthcare Delivery Science in the Center for Pediatric Clinical Effectiveness at The Children's Hospital of Philadelphia (CHOP), an elected member of the Medical Faculty Senate at the Perelman School of Medicine, a Senior Scholar in the Center for Clinical Epidemiology and Biostatistics, and is an Associate Editor of BMJ Quality and Safety.
 She is also an award-winning teacher and mentor, who strives to train clinical scholars in social science theory-informed methodology aimed at generating knowledge about ways to improve healthcare delivery.

 Dr. Szymczak completed a Postdoctoral Fellowship in the Division of Infectious Diseases at CHOP, holds Ph.D. and A.M. degrees in sociology from the University of Pennsylvania and a B.A. in sociology, summa cum laude, from Brandeis University.

 Content Area Specialties

-Medical sociology, patient safety and quality improvement, implementation science, antimicrobial stewardship, infection prevention and control
+Medical sociology, hospital epidemiology, implementation science, patient safety and quality improvement, antimicrobial stewardship, infection prevention and control

 Ethnography, in-depth interviewing, qualitative content analysis, computer-assisted qualitative data analysis